Performance Engineering for HPC: Implementation, Processes, and Case Studies

 |9:00am-9:40am||Torsten Hoefler, ETH Zürich||Scientific benchmarking of parallel computer systems|

-|9:40am-10:20am||Jesus Labarta, Barcelona Supercomputing Center||TBA|
+|9:40am-10:20am||Jesus Labarta, Barcelona Supercomputing Center||Performance POP up|

-|10:20am-11:00am||Christian Bischof, University of Darmstadt||The Hessian competence network for high performance computing|
+|10:20am-11:00am||Christian Bischof, University of Darmstadt||The Hessian competence center for high performance computing|

-|2:00pm-2:40pm||Harald Köstler, Chair for System Simulation, FAU Erlangen-Nürnberg||Software Eingineering meets Performance Engineering|
+|2:00pm-2:40pm||Harald Köstler, Chair for System Simulation, FAU Erlangen-Nürnberg||Software engineering meets performance engineering|

-|2:40pm-3:20pm||Dirk Pleiter, Jülich Supercomputing Centre||Performance Engineering for Lattice Quantum Chromodynamics simulations|
+|2:40pm-3:20pm||Dirk Pleiter, Jülich Supercomputing Centre||Performance engineering for lattice quantum chromodynamics simulations|

 |4:30pm-5:10pm||Cyrus Proctor, Texas Advanced Computing Center||Pragmatic performance: A survey of optimization support at the Texas Advanced Computing Center|